tarunlalchandani/Gauranga/README.md

 </br>
-●   The exchange of product goes on with the help of an ether(fuel to keep the transactions going) and an **Ethereum Wallet**, without the interference and/or manipulation of data/information by any third parties.
+●   The exchange of product goes on with the help of an ether(fuel to keep the transactions going) and an Ethereum Wallet, without the interference and/or manipulation of data/information by any third parties.
-**The seller and buyer are the only entities in the proposed transparent model.**
+The seller and buyer are the only entities in the proposed transparent model.

 ### FUTURE OF THE MODEL